 There are many different types available, but the most common and effective are the flat and boxed options.

-are the traditional style in use all over the country.
+Thes are the traditional design style in use all over the country.
 Typically they’re made by welding round pipe to the top of heavy duty c-channels or I-beams.
 The design calls for them to be mounted over a vaulted or open area with concrete footings to hold back the dirt and provide a foundation to transfer the weight of crossing vehicles to the ground.
 The vault area underneath the rails creates a void and the important visual perception of depth needed to deter an animal attempting to cross.
 Proper installation of the foundation is critical and a contractor familiar with the local soil conditions, including soil freezing levels and drainage issues should be consulted to ensure a long lasting crossing.

 Boxed cattle guards

 are identical to flat cattle guards but are designed to lay directly on the ground.
 They have a steel skirt welded around the perimeter to keep dirt from creeping in underneath and are very popular in low traffic, low-speed areas.
 These include construction sites where cleaning dirt from equipment is necessary before entering public roadways.
 They are very popular as washout sites, used when hosing off trailers and other vehicles and allow for the water and dirt to drain away, and also as rumble strips that shake the dirt off before leaving a site.
 These ‘semi-portable’ guards can be relocated from site to site as needed.

 Boxed cattle guards are also popular for residential use and other low traffic areas such as cellular antenna towers, oil rigs, and any unattended maintenance area that require roaming livestock be kept at bay.

 Cattle guard load ratings